Quezler/ReFactorium/README.md

 Mindustry Mod.
 ## Current additions
 #### Scrap
-* Now it's more useful - you can put it in the core and build walls with it.
+* Now it's more useful - you can put it in the core and build walls and other buildings with it.
 #### Condenser
 * Simple free water source.
 #### Scrabbler
 * Small drill made out of scrap.
 #### Shredder
 * Small turret made out of scrap.
+Consumes scrap.
 ## Known Issues
 * Condenser requires power (single solar panel is enough for any amount of these).
 Cannot be fixed currently due to game itself.
 ## TODO